 - Workers Compensation

 - General Liability

 - Sexual Misconduct Liability

 - Auto Liability and Auto Physical Damage

 - Property Claims

 - Boiler and Machinery

 - Environmental/Pollution

 - Employee/Dishonest/Crime

 - IT Network/Privacy Liability

 - Non-Owned Aircraft Liability

 - Special Events Liability

 - Directors & Officers/Educators Legal Liability

 - Foreign Liability

 - Catastrophic Business Interruption

 - Underground Storage Tanks

 - Crisis Response and Media Assistance

 EIIA has policies with various insurance carriers for each of the above areas.

-They continuously review the prices paid to those carriers and look for the best possible policy given by them.
+They continuously review the prices paid to those carriers and look for the best possible policygiven by them.

 The Vice President for Finance reviews the annual fee paid to the insurance organization.

-He/she also reviews changes to the various policies and keeps appraised with noteworthy local, national and world events and the effects on the College's well-being.
+national and world events and the effects on the College's well-being.
 In addition, the Vice President for Finance and Controller are responsible for annually maintaining the College's list of buildings and valuable equipment kept by EIIA.
 This list includes any artistic or musical properties that have a material value.